-Free school meals are available to children whose parents or carers receive financial support.
+Free school meals are available to children whose parents or carers receive financial support (also known as benefits).

 Who can get free school meals

 - income-related Employment and Support Allowance

 - support under part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit; this is as long as you're not entitled to Working Tax Credit and your annual gross income is no more than £16,190

 - Working Tax Credit 'run-on' payment (paid for 4 weeks after you stop qualifying for Working Tax Credit)

 - Universal Credit: this is as long as your household income is less than £7,400 a year (after tax and not including any benefits you get)

 The school doesn't see any specific information about your income or the benefits you receive.

 Children who are paid these benefits directly, instead of through a parent or carer, can also get free school meals.